Corruption-robust exploration in episodic reinforcement learning: Our analytical framework: SuperVIsed

-where $\boldpi_k\oplus_{h}\pigreed_k$ is the concatenated policy defined in \Cref{defn:concatenated_policy}. \end{restatable} \begin{proof} If the policy $\boldpi_k$ coincides with $\pigreed_k$ (i.e. greedily optimizes w.r.t. $\qup$) then the proposition holds without the second term as described in Lemma~\ref{lm:LUCB-Bellman}.
+where $\boldpi_k\oplus_{h}\pigreed_k$ is the concatenated policy defined in Definition~\ref{defn:concatenated_policy}. \end{proposition} \begin{proof}[Proof sketch.]
+If the policy $\boldpi_k$ coincides with $\pigreed_k$ (i.e. greedily optimizes w.r.t. $\qup$) then the proposition holds without the second term.
 To address the mismatch between $\boldpi_k$ and $\pigreed_k$, we relate the performance of policy $\boldpi_k$ to the one of a fictitious policy that follows $\boldpi_k$ until some pre-defined step and then switches to $\pigreed_k$.
-The second term in the proposition essentially captures the expected confidence intervals of future cumulative rewards that such a policy would have had, balancing the aforementioned mismatch.
-The proof then follows similar arguments as the ones of optimistic policies by working recursively across steps and is formalized below.
+The second term in the proposition captures the expected confidence intervals of future cumulative rewards that such a policy would have had, balancing the aforementioned mismatch.
+The proof then follows similar arguments as the ones of optimistic policies by working recursively across steps and is formalized in Appendix~\ref{app:bellman_error_decomposition_supervised}. \end{proof}

-Recall that $\Exp^{\boldpi} = \Exp^{\calM,\boldpi}$ denotes expectation over a random realization $(x_1,a_1),\dots,(x_H,a_H)$ under $\calM,\boldpi$.
-To take advantage of the per-stage values, we assume without loss of generality that $\boldpi$ is a deterministic Markovian policy denoted as $\pi$.
-Randomized Markovian policies $\boldpi$ can be handled by taking expectation of the deterministic atoms $\pi$ which constitute it.
-For simplicity, we abuse notation by letting $\pist_h(x)$ denote an arbitrary element in the set of optimal actions at $x$ and $h$.